 Tom Hopp was born in Seattle, Washington.
 He was educated at West Seattle High School and the University of Washington.
 With a perfect score on the Graduate Record Exam, he entered the Ph.D. program in biochemistry at Cornell University Medical College.
-He then studied proteins and genetic engineering in Nobel Prize winning labs at Rockefeller University, moving on to help found the multi-billion-dollar Seattle biotechnology company, Immunex Corporation.
-He's created genetically altered animals with human genes and produced the first commercially successful nanotechnology device, a molecular handle he calls the FLAG.
+There, he developed a widely-used scientific method for protein structure analysis called the Hopp and Woods hydrophilicity algorithm.
+He studied proteins and genetic engineering in Nobel Prize-winning labs at Rockefeller University, then moved on to help found the multi-billion-dollar Seattle biotechnology company, Immunex Corporation.
+He led a team of scientists that cloned the powerful immune-system hormone, Interleukin One, and advised the team that created Immunex's blockbuster arthritis drug, Enbrel.
+He created the first commercially successful nanotechnology device, a molecular handle called the FLAG epitope.

 Tom is an active professional member of the Mystery Writers of America.